coolaardvark/New-SFMLProject/README.md

  creates the required Visual Studio directory stucture and sets up the solution and project files (.sln and .vcxproj respectivley) so the project should build with no futher configuration tweaking.

+I've built this as part of me learning SFML and C++ programing in general, so while it works, it might not create a project that produces the most optimised code, but as I learn things should improve!